I have been craving a weekend getaway for a while now and when talks of a trip to Masinagudi was brewing, I knew that I

 Walking with us was Sebastian’s cute dog Zara who accompanied us to the top of the watchtower and parked herself by my husband.
 (Both of them just sat there watching the mountains in an eerie silence).

-Next was our time to visit two nearby dams: Maravakandy and Moyar dams.
-As bikes were not allowed to go on that road, our biker friends hired Sebastian’s car for that evening.
+That same evening, we visited two nearby dams: Maravakandy and Moyar dams.
+The road leading to these dams is perfect for bike rides but unfortunately, bikes are not allowed on that road.
+So our biker friends hired Sebastian’s car for that evening.

 Moyar hydro-electric powerhouse gets its water supply primary from the Maravakandy and is one of the primary Masinagudi tourist spots visited by many.
 There is a watch-tower here which is perfect to witness or capture some breath-taking views.
 Sebastian told us that animals residing in the region come to this dam to quench their thirst and can be easily spotted in the mornings.
 We had a lovely time admiring the natural beauty of this dam.

 We reached Moyar dam right on time to see the sunset and bask in its light.
 We had to leave the place by 6 pm due to Elephant crossing time.

 On our way back, we saw a herd of deer and a wild dog (Dingo) trying to cross the road only to be stopped by the passing vehicles.
 That was my first time watching animals’ cross the road at night.

 After returning to our guest house, we snuggled around bonfire lit for us by the staff and began our mandatory trip game: Dumb charade.
 Cracking with laughter on the questionable acts depicting the movie titles, we were happy to be there, surrounded by friends.
 We felt alive and less burdened by our city life, inwardly admiring the peaceful life of the people of Masinagudi.

 Post dinner, we moved our little party to one of the rooms so not to disturb other guests.
 I don’t know when I fall asleep amidst all the singing, only to wake up with a tune stuck in my mind.